+1. Colored or printed t-shirts other than the school t-shirt under the uniform shirt.
-No rivets, and/or chains are allowed.

-Athletic style or elastic band shorts.

-Pants, shorts, and/or skirts should not be denim material, bleached or faded, torn, ripped, or visibly patched.

-Hats/caps are only permitted during PE (with teacher permission) and should not be worn inside classrooms, ANS offices, covered hallways, etc.

-Non ANS Sweatshirts

-Other - at the discretion of the principal or ANS administration.
+- 2. Boys' earrings, and for boys and girls any rings other than on fingers. - 3.
+Tight shorts, skirts or pants showing underneath pants, shorts, or skirts. - 4.
+No rivets, and/or chains are allowed. - 5.
+Athletic style or elastic band shorts. - 6.
+Pants, shorts, and/or skirts should not be jean material, bleached or faded, torn, ripped, or visibly patched. - 7.
+Hats/caps are only permitted during PE (with teacher permission) and should never be worn inside classrooms, ANS offices, covered hallways, etc. - 8.
+Non ANS Sweatshirts - 9.
+Other at the discretion of the principal or ANS administration.

-Students out of compliance with the above Uniform Policy will not be allowed to return to class until he/she has complied with the Uniform Policy.
-If a violation occurs, parents will be notified.
+\Students out of compliance with the above Uniform Policy will not be allowed to return to class until he/she has complied with the Uniform Policy.
+If a violation occurs, Parents will be notified.